 The flavor of brown sugar simple syrup is deeper, richer, and more complex than classic simple syrup.
 Brown sugar has notes of caramel, toffee, molasses, and coffee and those same subtle flavors carry through to brown sugar syrup!
 For this reason, brown sugar syrup pairs particularly well with coffee, chocolate, and vanilla-flavored drinks, coffees, and cocktails.

 You can use light brown sugar or dark brown sugar to make this recipe; the difference between the two is simply the percentage of molasses present in the sugar.
-Dark brown sugar has a higher concentration of molasses, thus has a deeper, richer flavor.
-For this brown sugar syrup, you can use either light or dark brown sugar but we always reach for dark brown sugar!
+Dark brown sugar has a higher concentration of molasses and thus has a deeper, richer flavor.
+If we have dark brown sugar on hand, that’s what we use to make this recipe.

 Iced Brown Sugar Oatmilk Shaken Espresso